Jeremy enjoys dueling and casting spells in between working as a chemical analyst and campus building manager.

 Yu-Gi-Oh Has Several Anime/Manga

-Yu-Gi-Oh really took off thanks to the prominence of its anime and manga, and as of this writing, we've seen six full-length anime series with around 1000 episodes.
+Yu-Gi-Oh really took off thanks to the prominence of its anime and manga, spanning several anime/movies with over 1000 episodes.
 Some players may not care about anime or manga, but seeing our favorite cards come to life excites us for the game and introduces new archetypes for us to explore.
 Sure, the English dubs of Yu-Gi-Oh are notoriously mediocre, but if you can stand subtitles, the Japanese subs are surprisingly good (I especially favor Arc-V).

 Anime's also a great gateway to expose younger audiences to the game.
 Kids will flock to Yu-Gi-Oh and Pokemon because they recognize their favorite cartoons, but it's harder to get them interested in MTG when they aren't exposed to it until later years.

 Now, MTG's been testing the waters of other media, but for now, YGO takes the point.